JGMorgan/AutoVim/README.md

 and some plugin specific settings.
 Feel free to edit it to make vim how want it.
 Also copy over solarized.vim into .vim/colors if you want to use the solarized color theme. solzarized.vim came from [this repo](https://github.com/altercation/vim-colors-solarized).

+Also be sure to install powerline fonts from [this repo](https://github.com/powerline/fonts).